Welcome to our website

 Points of attention for your travel

-For those returning to Belgium, please keep yourselves informed about the situation by consulting the websites mentioned below.
+For those returning to Belgium, please keep yourselves informed about the situation by consulting the websites mentioned above.

 The Corona crisis also has consequences for the functioning of the Belgian Embassy as well as for the staff of the Embassy and their families.
 Embassy staff falls under the restrictions on work and movement imposed by the local as well as Belgian Authorities.

 The Embassy keeps working with rotating teams, with one team present and one team working from home.
 Only Belgian citizens can visit the Embassy, strictly upon prior appointment between 9 AM and 12 PM.
 Normal working hours are in place.

 All consular services are exclusively done at the Embassy in Abu Dhabi.
 The Embassy has no possibility to do this in Dubai.